-With so many different kinds of oils providing a variety of unique and mutual benefits for hair, one would expect some of those benefits would transfer into applying oils prior to using heat styling devices such as a blow dryer, a flat iron or a curling iron.
-Unfortunately, that’s not the case.
-Application of certain oils can lead to frying your hair once the device surface comes in contact with your hair.
-This usually leads to severe hair damage.
-The only way to recover from this type of damage is by cutting your hair.
+With so many different kinds of oils providing a variety of unique and mutual benefits for hair, one would expect some of those benefits to transfer into applying oils prior to using heat styling devices such as a blow dryer, a flat iron or a curling iron.
+Unfortunately, that’s not exactly the case.

-A safe bet would be to avoid combining oils and a heat styling device but if you like using oil for everything to do with your hair, then there are some oils that work with heat styling without damaging hair.
+A safe bet would be to avoid combining oils and a heat styling device but if you like using oil for everything to do with your hair like I do, then there are some oils that work with heat styling without damaging hair.
 They are:

 While the smoking point of some non-recommended oils such as coconut oil and sesame oil fall within the temperature range mentioned, the main issue is increased amounts of heat degrades the qualities of these oils.
 They are better reserved for other suitable hair treatments.
 You can find out more about the smoking point of oils HERE.

 Bottom-line, you can use certain kinds of oil for blow drying, straightening or curling.
 However, they should be used with caution to avoid damaging your hair.
 Here are a few pointers: –